 Lemon juice is another natural substance that can be used to clean your home.
 It can be used to dissolve soap scum and hard water deposits, and it’s great for shining brass and copper.
 Also, in combination with vinegar or baking soda, you can make cleaning pastes.

 Any DIY cleaning product list would be incomplete without baking soda — quite possibly the most versatile cleaning product on the planet.
 It’s great for scrubbing surfaces and does wonders as a deodorizer.
-Try placing a small open container with some baking soda inside your refrigerator or freezer, then wonder at how fresh everything smells the next day.
+Try placing a small open container with some baking soda inside your refrigerator or freezer, then marvel at how fresh everything smells the next day.
 In fact, you can use the same technique to deodorize just about anything: trash cans, laundry, smelly sneakers, you name it!

 If you don’t want to make your own cleaning products but would like to purchase safe, eco-friendly products at your local store, look for certified green products with the Green Seal or EcoLogo mark on the label whenever possible.